minutemailer/iron-queue/readme.md

 I've decided to fork and maintain IronMQ driver repository due to lack of support from original authors/maintainers.

-## Installation (Laravel 5.3)
+## Installation
-- `composer require hydreflab/iron-queue`
+- `composer require hydreflab/iron-queue` (for Laravel 5.4)
 - Add `Collective\IronQueue\IronQueueServiceProvider::class` to your `app.php` configuration file.
 - Configure your `iron` queue driver in your `config/queue.php`.
 - Set `iron` as your queue driver in your `.env`.

-To install driver for Laravel 5.2, run `composer require hydreflab/iron-queue:5.2.*`.
-Rest of the steps is identical.
+To install driver for Laravel 5.x, run `composer require hydreflab/iron-queue:5.x.*` and replace `x` with the desired version.

 Sample Configuration: